 - Guidance on measures to avoid and mitigate ecological impact

-Using the extended Phase 1 habitat survey technique (JNCC, 2010; IEA, 1995), we map the habitats present on the site and, if required, the surrounding area.
+Using the UK Habitat Classification (UKHab) or extended Phase 1 habitat survey technique (JNCC, 2010; IEA, 1995), we map the habitats present on the site and, if required, the surrounding area.
 For each habitat area, we record the plant species present and their abundance.
 We also assess the potential of the site for protected and priority species and record any evidence of these that we find during the survey, such as badger setts.

 As part of the PEA, we are able to advise on any initial ecological issues that we identify, for example, in relation to designated sites and priority habitats.
 We also advise on what is likely to be required in order to complete the ecological assessment, such as, surveys for protected species.
 Initial guidance on measures that could be incorporated into the development design to avoid and mitigate ecological impacts can also be provided at this stage.
 The PEA can, therefore, be an extremely useful tool for development master planning and can also form the basis of an Ecological Impact Assessment (EcIA) later in the project.